pr4tikshaaa/Pratiksha_BlueStampPortfolio/index.md

 - Challenges you're facing and solving in your future milestones
 - What your plan is to complete your project

+# Starter Project Milestone

+# **Don't forget to replace the text below with the embedding for your milestone video.
+Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**

+<iframe width="560" height="315" src="https://www.youtube.com/embed/OkP_cfM5t3o?si=ZXIxwUmzVvw81dvx" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+My starter project was the Jitterbug.
+It used a lithium battery to power the device, a vibration motor that turns on using a switch system, two red LED lights, and metal wire for the legs of the Jitterbug.
+These pieces were mounted and soldered together on a circuit board.
+When the switch is turned on, the current within the board is able to flow from the battery, powering the LED lights and the vibration motor.
+The Jitterbug then moves in a circular motion on smooth surfaces.
+I faced numerous challenges while working on this project.
+I had a lot of trouble soldering the pieces together properly.
+When I was soldering the wires of the vibration motor, I accidentally created a short between them.
+I figured this out after using a multimeter by measuring the resistance between the two joints.
+So, I learned how to desolder the short using the desoldering pump.
+Eventually, I figured out that my soldering iron wasn't working well, so I switched to a new one, which made soldering much more easy and neat.
+As someone who has no experience in working with hardware, I found this project a little confusing at first, but I ended up learning a lot by the time I was finished.
+This project allowed me to gain significant experience in soldering and wiring logic.
+I will be needing these skills for my next step--my intensive project, the knee rehabilitation device.

 # Schematics
 Here's where you'll put images of your schematics.
 [Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.